 How Erdogan’s Unorthodox Views Rattle Turkish Markets

 (Bloomberg) -- Turkey’s President Recep Tayyip Erdogan doesn’t like it when the country’s banks charge people relatively heavily to borrow money.
 That alone doesn’t make him unusual for a politician, given that cheap money can garner electoral support.
-What makes Erdogan extraordinary is his unorthodox argument for low interest rates and his determination to bring them about by wresting control of monetary policy from theoretically independent central bankers.
+What makes Erdogan extraordinary is his unorthodox argument for low interest rates and his determination to bring them about by wresting control of monetary policy from central bankers.

 2. Are his arguments reasonable?

 The point about weaker growth is.
 When a central bank increases rates, banks are less able to borrow to maintain mandatory reserves and tend to lend at their own elevated rates.
 This makes loans for businesses rarer and more expensive and so can slow the economy.
 But Erdogan’s second notion -- that elevated interest rates cause prices to rise -- contradicts conventional economic theories.
 They hold that when rates increase, borrowing decreases, leading consumers to spend less and curbing inflation.